-For travelers, we offer an incredible selection of cars, everything from an A3 to a Z4, at amazing prices and in thousands of locations, in both cities and airports.
-Traveling with a Turo car is a unique experience as travelers connect with their Turo hosts, a neighbor or a local that makes the travel experience much more personal and memorable.
+We offer an incredible selection of cars for travelers, everything from an A3 to a Z4, at amazing prices and in thousands of locations, in both cities and airports.
+Traveling with a Turo car is a unique experience as travelers connect with their Turo hosts, neighbors, or locals, making the travel experience much more personal and memorable.

 Q4.
 How did you go about getting car owners on your platform?
 Is there a particular marketing tool or process you swear by that helped you get more users on the platform?

 Delivering a great customer experience is hand-downs the best marketing tool to attract owners and travelers.
 We measure how successful we are at delivering a great customer experience with our Net Promoter Score (NPS).
 Through the years we have maintained an extremely high NPS score.

 Q5.
 You were funded in Nov 2015.
 What are your future plans?
 Are you planning to integrate more features in the service?